jiangjyjy/Bioinformatics_Benchmark/README.md

 ## 📄 Abstract

-Large Language Models (LLMs) are increasingly vital tools for solving biological problems, but existing benchmarks are often inadequate for evaluating their performance across diverse tasks.
-This paper introduces **Bio-benchmark**, a comprehensive, prompting-based framework covering 30 key tasks in proteins, RNA, drugs, electronic health records (EHR), and traditional Chinese medicine (TCM).
-Using this benchmark, the authors evaluate six mainstream LLMs (including GPT-4o and Llama-3.1-70b) in **0-shot and few-shot Chain-of-Thought (CoT) settings** to assess their intrinsic capabilities without fine-tuning.
-To enhance evaluation efficiency, the paper proposes **BioFinder**, a new tool that increases answer extraction accuracy by over 40% compared to existing methods.
-The results identify which biological tasks are well-suited for current LLMs, highlight areas needing improvement, and inform recommendations for developing more robust, specialized LLMs for bioinformatics.
+Large Language Models (LLMs) have become important tools in solving biological problems, offering improvements in accuracy and adaptability over conventional methods.
+However, current benchmarks can hardly evaluate the performance of these models across diverse tasks effectively.
+In this paper, we introduce a comprehensive prompting-based benchmarking framework, termed **Bio-benchmark**, which includes 30 key bioinformatics tasks covering areas such as proteins, RNA, drugs, electronic health records, and traditional Chinese medicine.
+Using this benchmark, we evaluate six mainstream LLMs, including GPT-4o and Llama-3.1-70b, using 0-shot and few-shot Chain-of-Thought (CoT) settings without fine-tuning to reveal their intrinsic capabilities.
+To improve the efficiency of our evaluations, we demonstrate **BioFinder**, a new tool for extracting answers from LLM responses, which increases extraction accuracy by around 30% compared to existing methods.
+Our benchmark results show the biological tasks suitable for current LLMs and identify specific areas requiring enhancement.
+This work offers a comprehensive evaluation framework and robust tools to support the application of LLMs in bioinformatics.

 ---